 Corporate Strategy and Leadership Skills must be taken in combination

-The module aims at providing theoretical and applied insights into the field of corporate mergers, acquisitions and restructurings from an international and strategic perspective.
-Students will analyse the essential elements of the Mergers and Acquisitions (M&A) process including: bidding strategies, due diligence, contract negotiations, valuation, closing and post-merger integration, as well as discussing macro perspectives of the field.
+This module aims at providing theoretical and applied insights into the field of corporate mergers, acquisitions and restructurings from an international and strategic perspective.

 Risk Management for Corporate and Financial Institutions

 This module is aimed at developing your structured understanding of risk management principles, approaches and techniques, with reference to main risk factors (pure risks and – with a greater emphasis – financial and credit risks) and with pragmatic applications to both corporate and financial institutions.
 The module also addresses the way in which the global financial system and the evolution of statistical techniques, technology and banking regulation is continuously changing the world of risk management professionals and practitioners, offering a number of career opportunities at both private and public institutions.

 The Internet, together with other information and communication technologies, continues to revolutionise industries.
 E-commerce and e-business are now a given in many industries, but many incumbent firms rooted in traditional business models struggle to figure out the new terms of competition.
 New start-ups using disruptive technology in combination with revolutionary business models not only threaten the incumbents in many of the traditional industries but create entirely new industries.

 The goals of the module are for you to understand, critically evaluate, and apply:

 - The nature of information and communication technologies (ICTs)